seedcase-project/use-cases/seed-bank-dynamics/scripts/README.md

-# Data set on free-living birds in Sweden
+# Data set on Dung Beetle activity in rainforests

 This data set was first copied from [ZENODO](https://zenodo.org/records/4965431)